eclipse-keyple/keyple-website/content/post/2023-05-11-website-changelog-page/index.md

 We are pleased to announce a new addition to the Keyple website: the [Changelog]({{< ref "community/changelog" >}}) page!

-This page serves as a centralized hub, bringing a dynamic chronological overview that showcases the progress and updates across all our GitHub repositories.
+This page serves as a centralized hub, bringing a dynamic chronological overview that showcases the progress and updates across all Keyple components repositories.